Five easy ways to save energy this winter

 2. Information about the costs of lighting can be found on energysavingtrust/home-energy-efficiency/lighting

-3. Electricity sourced from E.ON’s renewable generation assets, supply agreements with independent UK wind generators and the purchase of renewable electricity certificates.
-The electricity supplied to your homes comes from the National Grid.
-Find out more at eonenergy.com/renewable
+3. Electricity backed by 100% renewable sources.
+E.ON's renewable generation assets, agreements with UK wind generators and the purchase of renewable electricity certificates.
+The electricity supplied to your home comes from the National Grid and DNOs. eonenergy.com/renewable